manel2r/manel2r/README.md

 ## About Me

 Hello!
 I'm Manel Royo, a seasoned Technical Product Manager with a specialization in cloud-based business applications.
-I'm currently immersed in the exciting realm of the new version of Kriter ERP and RepCamp, where I contribute to the development and enhancement of Cloud and mobile applications for representatives.
+I'm currently immersed in the exciting realm of the new version of Kriter ERP and RepCamp, where I contribute to the development and enhancement of Cloud and mobile applications.

 ## Professional Journey